wmhilton-stoplight/platform-docs/docs/1.-setting-up-workspaces/d.inviting-your-team.md

 - Create marketing content signifying the business needs of the API
 - Get feedback on documentation from stakeholders

 Technical writers are usually invited by Product Managers or Architects of their API team.
-We recommend giving them the **maker** role.<br/>
+We recommend giving them the **maker** role.

 ##### Developers